TNTurnerLab/PYRUS/paper/paper.md

 # Statement of need

-Identifying copy number variation in whole-genome sequencing data has been challenging and one approach to assess this data is through visualization of the underlying copy number estimates.
+Identifying copy number variation in whole-genome sequencing data has been challenging and one approach to assessing this data is through visualization of the underlying copy number estimates.
 In family-based studies, it can be especially beneficial to plot data from the parents and the children to confirm inheritance patterns.
 A tool is needed to plot copy number estimates for one to many samples in a rapid manner.
-PYRUS is a stand-alone R script with multiple capabilites for plotting copy number data.
+PYRUS is a stand-alone R script with multiple capabilities for plotting copy number data.

 # Summary